mwoolery/project-charter-template/index.md

 - Satya Sai Ram Vankina <S531508@nwmissouri.edu>

 ## Project Purpose
-To develop a progressive web apps for existing Hughes fieldhouse website and to make it user-friendly.
+To develop a progressive web apps for existing Hughes fieldhouse website and to make it user-friendly and full of information.
 ## Benefits
-Anybody can access the application from anywhere with low data usage.
+Anybody can access the application either on the web, or offline if they have downloaded the app to their phone
 ## User Roles

 This application is used primarily by students.
 The users of the app are included below.

-1. Administrator
+1. General User
-2. Moderator
+2. Fieldhouse Team
-3. Student

 ## Stories by Role

-For each role, provide a numbered list of stories in the form "As a [user role], I want [some goal] so that [reason]".
+User Stories by above mentioned user roles
+1."I want to be able to find information about the Hughes Fieldhouse, be able to contact the Fieldhouse team if I need help or if I am interested in Reserving the field, and I want to be able understand the experience provided by the Fieldhouse.
+I want to do this all in 3 clicks or less."
+2. "I want to do everything that the general user would want to do, but I also would like to provide some real time information to the site, that way people can feel like they are here, even if they are not."

 Stories will be maintained in JIRA.